Get Sculptra Treatments to Stimulate New Collagen Production

 How Is Sculptra Different from Botox?

 Both Sculptra and Botox are injectable products used to address facial wrinkles.
-Sculptra is composed of PLLA and is a dermal filler that helps fill in wrinkles by restoring volume.
+Sculptra is composed of PLLA and is similar to a dermal filler that helps fill in wrinkles by restoring volume.
 Botox, on the other hand, is composed of botulinum toxin type A and is a muscle relaxer.
 Relaxing contracted muscles allows the overlying skin to relax, causing wrinkles to fade.

 How Is Sculptra Different from Other Dermal Fillers?

-Sculptra is the only filler made of PLLA.
+Sculptra is the only injectable made of PLLA.
 Most other fillers are made of hyaluronic acid.
 They work differently; Sculptra provides gradual improvement that lasts longer, whereas other fillers provide instant improvement for a shorter amount of time.